 Soon I was living the life that most people dream of.
 Until I realised that the constant travel from one tourist destination to the next wasn’t for me.
 Stressed out from travelling I did my first overnight hike in South Korea (which you can read all about here).
 I didn’t have any of the equipment or backcountry knowledge but I realised I loved to hike.
 I was blown away by the views.
 I travelled to Japan and did several more overnight hikes, where I slept on the floor of a mountain hut on top of a supermarket poncho and woke up to a mouse walking on top of me.
 I was hooked.

-It wasn’t long until I was introduced to long distance hiking.
+It wasn’t long until I was introduced to thru-hiking.
 Not just an overnight backpacking trip, but walking for weeks or months.
-Despite the excruciating foot pain I suffered throughout my first two trips, and my maddening fear of camping on my own, I soon embraced the freedom of walking and living in the wild.
+I wrote all about my first foray into long distance hiking in a story for Glamour magazine, which you can read here!
+Despite the excruciating foot pain I suffered throughout my first trips, and my maddening fear of camping on my own, I soon embraced the freedom of walking and living in the wild.
 And that’s a good thing, because I always hike solo and love to make up my own long distance routes.

 Don’t get me wrong, I love hiking established trails, like the 3000 km Te Araroa in New Zealand which I hiked in 2017/18.
 But I also love the adventure of choosing my own route, and really depending on myself.
 While I enjoy the comradery on trail, I don’t like to depend on other hikers, apps or trail angels.
 To me, the idea is to do it all myself.
 This is how I spent my first trip circumnavigating 1600 km around Tasmania, and how in 2017 I walked a 2500 km route covering most of Iceland, all alone.